CICT-DT: News operation

 On April 11, 2007, CICT-DT became the first television station in Calgary to use a helicopter for newsgathering.
 Named "Global 1", it provides traffic reports on the Morning News in combination with in-studio traffic segments, and is also intended to provide breaking news coverage.
 The helicopter is also shared with CHQR (770 AM) during the morning and afternoon rush hour periods.
 CICT became the first television station in Calgary, and the second television station in the province of Alberta, to begin broadcasting its local newscasts in high definition on November 22, 2010; a new virtual set for the newscasts was also introduced on that date.

-On September 11, 2011, CICT debuted a two-hour Sunday morning newscast, running from 8–10 a.m.
+On September 11, 2011, CICT debuted a two-hour Sunday morning newscast, running from 8 to 10 a.m.
 Mountain Time.
 On August 27, 2012, the station expanded its weekday morning newscast to four hours, with the addition of a half-hour at 5 a.m., the 5–6 a.m. hour of the newscast being titled the Early Morning News; in addition on September 2, 2012, the station expanded its Sunday morning newscast to three hours with an additional hour at 7 a.m.
 The expansions of the morning newscasts were part of a benefits package that was included as a condition of the sale of the Global network to Shaw Communications.

+In June 2024, Corus Entertainment enacted cuts in its news division, affecting weekend news programming at Global Edmonton and Global Calgary.
+As of August 10, 2024, both stations will continue to broadcast separate morning, 6 p.m. and 11 p.m. newscasts for their respective markets; the morning and evening newscasts will utilize shared on-air presenting teams out of the Edmonton and Calgary studios respectively, using Global's multi-market newscast production method that is used in other markets.